nina-mir/CSC317-assignments/assignment-1/README.md

 _video/text_ -- https://techyrick.com/installing-ubuntu-on-utm-apple-m1-m2/

+>[!NOTE]
-### Note: If you cannot install Ubuntu OS on your computer you can always checkout a Windows laptop from the library and follows the instructions for Intel chips above.
+>If you cannot install Ubuntu OS on your computer, you should consider checking out a Windows laptop from the library and follow the instructions for Intel chips above.